Mormons

-Mormons are a religious and cultural group related to Mormonism, the principal branch of the Latter Day Saint movement started by Joseph Smith in upstate New York during the 1820s.
-After Smith's death in 1844, the movement split into several groups following different leaders; the majority followed Brigham Young, while smaller groups followed Joseph Smith III, Sidney Rigdon, and James Strang.
-Most of these smaller groups eventually merged into the Community of Christ, and the term Mormon typically refers to members of the Church of Jesus Christ of Latter-day Saints (LDS Church), as today, this branch is far larger than all the others combined.
+Mormons are a religious and cultural group related to Mormonism, the principal branch of the Latter Day Saint movement started by Joseph Smith in upstate New York during the Second Great Awakening.
+After Smith's death in 1844, the movement split into several groups following different leaders; the majority followed Brigham Young, while smaller groups followed Sidney Rigdon and James Strang.
+Many who did not follow Young eventually merged into the Community of Christ, led by Smith’s son, Joseph Smith III.
+The term Mormon typically refers to members of the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest branch, which followed Brigham Young.
 People who identify as Mormons may also be independently religious, secular, and non-practicing or belong to other denominations.

-Since 2018, the LDS Church has requested that its members be referred to as "members of The Church of Jesus Christ of Latter-day Saints," or more simply as "Latter-day Saints".
+Since 2018, the LDS Church has expressed the desire that its followers be referred to as members of The Church of Jesus Christ of Latter-day Saints, or just members, if the identity of the church is made clear previously in the context, as the term Mormon can be considered offensive by the community.

-Mormons have developed a strong sense of community that stems from their doctrine and history.
+Members have developed a strong sense of community that stems from their doctrine and history.
 One of the central doctrinal issues that defined Mormonism in the 19th century was the practice of plural marriage, a form of religious polygamy.
-From 1852 until 1904, when the LDS Church banned the practice, many Mormons who had followed Brigham Young to the Utah Territory openly practiced polygamy.
-Mormons dedicate significant time and resources to serving in their churches.
+From 1852 until 1904, when the LDS Church banned the practice, many members who had followed Brigham Young to the Utah Territory openly practiced polygamy.
+Members dedicate significant time and resources to serving in their churches.
 A prominent practice among young and retired members of the LDS Church is to serve a full-time proselytizing mission.
-Mormons have a health code that eschews alcoholic beverages, tobacco, tea, coffee, and addictive substances.
+Members have a health code that eschews alcoholic beverages, tobacco, tea, coffee, and addictive substances.
 They tend to be very family-oriented and have strong connections across generations and with extended family, reflecting their belief that families can be sealed together beyond death.
-They also have a strict law of chastity, requiring abstention from sexual relations outside heterosexual marriage and fidelity within marriage.
+Members also adhere to a law of chastity, requiring abstention from sexual relations outside heterosexual marriage and fidelity within marriage.

-Mormons self-identify as Christian, but some non-Mormons consider Mormons non-Christian because some of their beliefs differ from those of Nicene Christianity.
-Mormons believe that Christ's church was restored through Joseph Smith and is guided by living prophets and apostles.
-Mormons believe in the Bible and other books of scripture, such as the Book of Mormon.
-They have a unique view of cosmology and believe that all people are literal spirit children of God.
-Mormons believe that returning to God requires following the example of Jesus Christ and accepting his atonement through repentance and ordinances such as baptism.
+Mormons identify as Christian, but some non-Mormons consider church members to be non-Christian because some of their beliefs differ from those of Nicene Christianity.
+They believe that Christ's church was restored through Joseph Smith and is guided by living prophets and apostles.
+Members believe in the Bible and other books of scripture, such as the Book of Mormon.
+They have a unique view of cosmology and believe that all people are literal spirit children of God: they believe that returning to God requires following the example of Jesus Christ and accepting his atonement through repentance and ordinances such as baptism.